jz674/Markov-Documentation/README.md

 # FAQ
 1. How will Markov handle the privacy of our users' API calls?
+> Markov will serialized your forwarded API calls to ensure upmost security

 2. What will we need to get started?